Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques and non-uniform magnetic textures

-If these fields are below the `breakdown' threshold, a DW position shift will appear as a result of the DW structure transformation when current is applied.
-When current goes back to zero, and provided the sample is perfect, the opposite DW position shift will however occur as the DW recovers its initial structure.
-Note that several devices based on an anticipated stick-slip DW motion under application of dissymmetric pulses with short rise-time and long fall-time have been proposed, based on this phenomenon.
-A partial list of cases with DW shift was presented in \onlinecite{Khvalkovskiy2013}.
+Domain wall magnetization rotation also occurs by relaxation towards the current-induced effective fields ${\bf B}_{\bf T}$.
+If these fields are below the `breakdown' threshold, a domain wall position shift will appear as a result of the domain wall structure transformation when current is applied.
+When current goes back to zero, and provided the sample is perfect, the opposite domain wall position shift will however occur as the domain wall recovers its initial structure.
+Note that several devices based on an anticipated stick-slip domain wall motion under application of dissymmetric pulses with short rise-time and long fall-time have been proposed, based on this phenomenon.
+A partial list of cases with domain wall shift was presented in \citet{Khvalkovskiy2013}.
 The full list is given in Table~\ref{tab:DW-HT}.
-Finally, when the effective field related to a current-induced torque is large enough, the DW structure will go to its image where some DW magnetization components have been reversed.
-Whether this process continues or not depends on the power to which the DW magnetization enters the expression of the effective field ${\bf B}$.
-If this power is odd, the opposite field will act on the opposite DW magnetization, leading to indefinite precession of DW magnetization and hence to long-term DW motion, called precessional DW motion.
-If the power is even, however, indefinite precession will not occur and only a DW position shift will occur.
+When the effective field related to a current-induced torque is large enough, the domain wall structure goes to its image where the domain wall magnetization has been reversed.
+Whether this process continues or not depends on the power to which the domain wall magnetization enters the expression of the effective field ${\bf B}_{\bf T}$.
+If this power is odd, the opposite field will act on the opposite domain wall magnetization, leading to indefinite precession of domain wall magnetization and hence to long-term precessional domain wall motion.
+If the power is even, however, indefinite precession will not occur and only a domain wall position shift will occur.
 These cases are also indicated in Table~\ref{tab:DW-HT}.
-The table shows that FL SOT (and Oersted field) can only drive DWs in the $y$-easy axis situation, see Y-DWs in Fig. \ref{fig:DW-structures}.
+The table shows that field-like SOT (and Oersted field) can only drive domain walls in the $y$-easy axis situation, see Y-domain walls in Fig. \ref{fig:DW-structures}.

 With this analysis in mind, we turn in the next subsections to each situation, reviewing the experimental reports existing on the subject.